Himanshi2997/Space_invader/README.md

-# Space_invader
+# space_invader_game
- A game made with pygame library in python
+- Using pygame library in python
+- install by "pip install pygame" in cmd
+## Requirements
+- python 3.8 and above
+- pygame library